gnayiyoahz/NYC-Congestion-Pricing/Singapore-ERP-Case-Study.md

 - ERP fares paid by taxi drivers

-- [Exploratory Daat Analysis] Based on the analysis of the Taxi data, the number of taxis started to drop significantly at the end of 2016/beginning of 2017, while the total number of all cars did not.
+- [Exploratory Data Analysis] Based on the analysis of the Taxi data, the number of taxis started to drop significantly at the end of 2016/beginning of 2017.

   ![taxi](/fig/num-taxi.png)

   ![all](/fig/num-vehicle.png)

-  No major increase in ERP Prices/Gantries
+  No major increase in ERP Prices/Gantries (? because of COE then?)

 #### 	Public Transport